 - Can I adopt my foster animal?

 Of course!
 But first, you must bring your foster animal(s) back to us to complete the proper paperwork and process.
 After the adoption process and spay/neuter you will be able to take your pet back home.

 - Can I advertise my foster animal while it’s in my care?

 While in foster care, animals are not in the adoption program; therefore, any individuals expressing an interest in adopting, including the foster family, must make application to the Aggieland Humane Society in person, and the pet must return to the animal shelter before going to their new home.
-We do not allow postings on Craigslist or MyBCS.com.
-You can however, share your foster through Facebook and Twitter.
+We do not allow postings on sites such as Craigslist or MyBCS.com.
+You can however, share your foster through Facebook, Twitter, or Instagram.
 Foster pets will be added to Petfinder.com once the pet is available for adoption.
 Please speak to the coordinator if you have any questions.

 - I no longer can care for the foster pet, what do I do?